glibsonoran/Plush-for-ComfyUI/README.md

   *********
    *  **Installation and usage of Plush-for-ComfyUI constitutes your acceptance of responsibility for any losses due to a compromised key.**  Plush-for-Comfy uses the OpenAI recommended security for storing your key (an Environment Variable) for your safety.

-   *  You can choose to create a new Environment Variable specific to Plush called: `OAI_KEY` and store the API key there, or if you prefer, you can use the OpenAI standard environment variable: `OPENAI_API_KEY`.
+   *  With regard to ChatGPT, you can choose to create a new Environment Variable specific to Plush called: `OAI_KEY` and store the API key there, or if you prefer, you can use the OpenAI standard environment variable: `OPENAI_API_KEY`.

    *  Optionally you can create a key for Open-source products in the Environment Variable `LLM_KEY`.
 While Open-source products are generally free to use, some use a key for security and privacy.